kantale/BME_17/exercises.md

 [(1012, 1009), (1672, 349), (818, 1203), (548, 1473), (952, 1069)]
 ```

+Note 1: If the pair (a,b) is in the list, you do not have to also include the pair (b,a), but if you do this is not a mistake.

 ### 11
 Create a function that will take as an argument a list containing only strings.
 The function will return a **float number**: the average length of the strings.
 For example:
 ```python